On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Extensions to Unknown Causal Settings

-Although in this work we primarily focus on the setup where the task is known to be either causal learning or anti-causal learning, it is also interesting to consider the scenario when the data can be modeled in both directions.
-If this is the case, our results imply that we should take advantage of this property and use whichever model that achieves a better learning performance.
-This can be viewed as a model selection problem.
-Referring to the Table 1, for semi-supervised learning, the rate from the causal direction will be $O(\frac{k}{m})$ while $O(\frac{k'+1}{m+n})$ for anti-causal learning.
-If we have abundant source data ($n \ll m$) and $k< k'+1$, fitting from the causal direction will be easier.
+If the causal relationship between $X$ and $Y$ for a certain learning problem is unknown and we can model the data from both directions, our results imply that we should use whichever model achieves a better learning performance.
+This can be viewed as a causal model selection problem.
+Referring to Table~\ref{tab:result}, for semi-supervised learning, the rate from the causal direction will be $O(\frac{k}{m})$ while $O(\frac{k'+1}{m+n})$ for anti-causal learning if we have abundant source data ($n \ll m$) and $k< k'+1$, fitting from the causal direction will be easier.
 In contrast, if we have abundant target data ($m \ll n$), then fitting from the anti-causal direction will be more favourable.
-Using similar arguments in the transfer learning scenarios, if the co-variate shift assumption does not hold, the source data will be unhelpful from the causal direction, and we should always fit from the anti-causal direction.
+Using similar arguments in the domain adaptation scenarios, if the covariate shift assumption does not hold, the source data will be unhelpful from the causal direction, and we should always fit from the anti-causal direction.
 Otherwise, the model selection is, again, determined by the sample sizes $m$ and $n$.

+In an attempt to investigate the model selection issue, we examine the excess risk from numerical analysis for the aforementioned parametric models under the semi-supervised learning condition for the sake of simplicity.
+We will consider the distribution $P_S(X,Y) = P_T(X,Y)$ from the anti-causal direction as: